-ILUVIEN®, the Company's most recently approved product, is an injectable, sustained-release micro-insert that provides treatment of diabetic macular edema ("DME") for up to three years from a single administration.
+ILUVIEN, the Company's most recently approved product, is an injectable, sustained-release micro-insert that provides treatment of DME for three years from a single administration.
 ILUVIEN is licensed to and sold by Alimera Sciences, Inc. ("Alimera"), and the Company is entitled to a share of the net profits (as defined) from Alimera's sales of ILUVIEN on a country-by-country basis.
+ILUVIEN was launched in the U.S. in late February 2015 and is now widely available to physicians in the U.S. It is indicated for the treatment of DME in patients previously treated with a course of corticosteroids without a clinically significant rise in intraocular pressure.